Basic Rules for a Good Night’s Sleep

 - Daytime napping.
 Don’t nap during the day.
 Period.

-If you wake up too early each morning:
+If you wake up too early every morning:

-- Check environment factors such as noise, pets, children, etc.
+- Check environment factors such as noise, pets, etc.

 - If you feel moody, depressed or anxious, consider talking to your physician.